swch/metro_sdk_c_sharp/README.md

 ## Credential Grants

-These are actually are a part of the Users endpoints, but are essentail for assuming a cardholder and posting this other information.
-Grants can also be sent to other parts of the system (e.g. the Javascritp SDK within the frontend) so jobs can be interactively posted.
-Cards and addresses can only be saved by a cardholder, so your code will have to assume the role of a cardholder using a grant.
+These are created as part of the cardholder creation process, but are essential for embedded CardUpdatr to process updates on behalf of the cardholder.
+Grants can  be sent to other parts of the system (e.g. the Javascritp SDK within the frontend) so jobs can be interactively posted.
+Cardholder agents run on the frontend, and thus their permissions must be scoped to only cardholders created for those short lived client sessions.
+Grants can be used once, and only work for two minutes.

 ## Accounts, Merchant Sites, Jobs